GrimReaper3223/FileTreeGenerator/README.md

 ![SGCAM_18082024_183000749](https://github.com/user-attachments/assets/9202f090-666d-4781-a2e4-4b476c200a60)

-Version required to run this application: `Java 22`
+Version required to run this application: `Java 21`

 ## What is This Application For?
 This application allows an arbitrary number of files and directories to be generated recursively for file system testing purposes.

 The application proposes to testers and developers the recursive creation of files and directories in an automatic and simple way, without having to create one directory and file at a time, which can be very tedious and end up diverting attention from what really matters: testing desired functionalities in the file system.

-The functionality to generate files is not yet implemented.
-This first version of the project relies on generating only directories.
-The next version will also generate custom files.

 ## How Does the Application Work?
 The application must be run using the following command in your terminal/cmd: